Thursday, September 28, 2023

 3. With the help of checksums of the database and object definitions.

 The third way is not that common.
 Hence, we won’t examine it here.
-Ways one and two are more common – for instance, the second is implemented in .NET Entity Framework.
+Ways one and two are more common – for instance, the second is implemented in the .NET Entity Framework.
 The essence of the second way is that the migration versions are saved in a dedicated database table.

 Now, let’s refer to the first way.
-We’ll review the process of updating the database definition by updating definitions of those objects that have been changed as well as checking and recording their versions via their extended properties.
+We’ll review the process of updating the database definition by updating definitions of those objects that have been changed, as well as checking and recording their versions via their extended properties.

 As a rule, we define the build version number first.
 Common practice suggests the following format: